 A National Voice

-Formerly known as the Australian Federation of University Women Inc., Australian Graduate Women Inc. (AGW) is the national voice of graduate women working through initiatives in Education for the advancement and wellbeing of women and girls.
-We link women across Australia in friendship, cooperation and understanding with each other and the network of women graduates worldwide.
+Australian Graduate Women Inc. (AGW) was formerly known as the Australian Federation of University Women Inc. AGW, the national voice of graduate women, works through initiatives in Education for advancement, wellbeing of women and girls.
+AGW links women across Australia in friendship, cooperation, understanding with each other - and networks of women graduates worldwide.
 AGW was first formally registered in September 1922.

 - Australian citizens or permanent residents;

 - enrolled at any Australian university in a PhD program; and

 - have completed at least one year (or its equivalent) of their PhD studies.

 Education is a key issue for AGW, with particular emphasis on tertiary education and on the education of girls and women.
 AGW is concerned, through its Council and our Standing Committee on Education, to formulate educational policy.
 And to act as an advocate for these policies and on educational issues generally.
 We pursue the latter aim through advocacy in its own name to State and Federal Governments.
 And also through co-operative advocacy with other non-government organisations and participation in consultative processes.

 AGW works through Graduate Women International (GWI) headquartered in Geneva, Switzerland – formerly International Federation of University Women (IFUW).
 We work with women graduates across all cultures, all fields of study, all professions and all generations.
 AGW works to empower women and girls through lifelong education for leadership, decision-making and peace.
 GWI advocates for women’s rights, equality and empowerment and for access to quality secondary and tertiary education and training up to the highest levels.
 AGW is a national affiliate of GWI.